colinlease/AgentShell/docs/using_agentshell.md

 #### What Reflection Does

-Reflection adds a hidden post-run phase that can update runtime notes.
+Reflection adds a hidden post-run phase that can update runtime notes so that the assitant can learn your preferences over time and avoid repeating the same mistakes.

 In the current runtime: